-Ya know what?
-I’m gonna be on TV some day.
+“Ya know what?
+I’m gonna be on TV some day.”

 About Me

-Jordan-Paige Sudduth is a 22 year old autistic creative who always turns to the arts when the real world gets boring.
+Jordan-Paige Sudduth is an autistic creative who always turns to the arts when the real world gets boring.
 To combat the monotony of middle school, she changed the name of her classes to Harry Potter-themed subjects to spice up her schedule.
 In high school, she often wondered how she’d react if crazy scenarios took place.
 Like, what would happen if CIA agents burst into her classroom?
 How would her classmates react if a zombie apocalypse started in the middle of algebra?
 Despite her daydreaming, Jordan-Paige was a great student who appreciated education and believes in learning something new every day.

 Jordan-Paige started in the industry as a child actor, and learned many valuable lessons relevant to her filmmaking and writing career.
 She made her first film, a feature film titled CRACKED, at 15 years old, and fell in love with storytelling.
 She has written over 80 screenplays, varying in lengths of 1 to 114 pages, and produced over 20 film projects, most through her production company, JayPay Productions.